Discover the Rare Dog Breeds with Rear Dew Claws and Their Unique Traits

 Role of Rear Dew Claws in Different Breeds

 One way rear dew claws support dogs is by providing stabilization and balance.
-When a dog is running, especially during quick turns and agility exercises, rear dew claws can provide additional support and stability.
+When a dog runs, especially during quick turns and agility exercises, rear dew claws can provide additional support and stability.

 Climbing and Traction

-In certain breeds that are active in rugged terrains or are used for herding purposes, rear dew claws act as an aid in climbing steep surfaces and gaining traction on slippery ground.
+In certain breeds active in rugged terrains or used for herding purposes, rear dew claws aid in climbing steep surfaces and gaining traction on slippery ground.

 Grabbing and Holding